Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-applications.md

 [Access Rules](https://developers.basistheory.com/concepts/what-are-access-rules/) for its objective.
-These four templates are `Collect (PCI/Bank/PII) Data`, which enables the application to only create or update tokens in the given [container](https://developers.basistheory.com/concepts/what-are-containers/); `Display (PCI/Bank/PII) Data`, which allows to read the sensitive raw data stored in tokens; `Use (PCI/Bank/PII) Data`, for applications that need to use tokens in a Reactor or Proxy and `Full (PCI/Bank/PII) Data Access`, which gives access to all token operations (create, update, read, use, delete) within that container.
+These four templates are `Collect (PCI/Bank/PII) Data`, which enables the application to only create or update tokens in the given [container](https://developers.basistheory.com/concepts/what-are-containers/); `Display (PCI/Bank/PII) Data`, which allows applications to read the sensitive raw data stored in tokens; `Use (PCI/Bank/PII) Data`, for applications that need to use tokens in a Reactor or Proxy and `Full (PCI/Bank/PII) Data Access`, which gives access to all token operations (create, update, read, use, delete) within that container.